"Friday night's game is massive, to be fair the North West derby is always a big one." - Derry City's Eoin Toal

-The City skipper, speaking after Monday evening's lost at Sligo Rovers, feels every game is massive for the club and the encounter against the Donegal men is no different.
+The City captain, speaking after Monday evening's 2-1 loss at Sligo Rovers, feels every game is massive for the club and the encounter against the Donegal men is no different.

 "Every game is the biggest game of the season," he insisted.
 "But we're taking one game at a time, however we know that this Friday night is going to be massive and we'll be going into the game firing on all cylinders and hopefully we can get the three points.